 An interview with the child must be done and may occur without permission from the parents.
 Interviews are also conducted with the alleged abuser and other parties as needed.

-1. Question: Can I make an anonymous complaint or am I required to leave my name?
+1. Can I make an anonymous complaint or am I required to leave my name?

-2. Question: Will I be contacted by the Child Protective Service Investigator?
+2. Will I be contacted by the Child Protective Service Investigator?

 Answer: The complainant may be contacted by the CPS Investigator for additional information regarding the allegations.
 The complainant can share additional information with the CPS Investigator.
 The CPS Investigator is not able to share with the complainant what is occurring in the process of the investigation/ family assessment.

-3. Question: Is my name shared with the family?
+3. Is my name shared with the family?

-4. Question: How long does it take to complete a Child Protective Service investigation/family assessment?
+4. How long does it take to complete a Child Protective Service investigation/family assessment?

 Answer: The Department of Social Services has 45 days to conduct an investigation/family assessment.
 In certain circumstances, the Department of Social Services can request an additional 15 days to complete the investigation.

-6. Question: How long does it take for someone to begin the Child Protective Service investigation/family assessment?
+6. How long does it take for someone to begin the Child Protective Service investigation/family assessment?

 Answer: When a report has been determined to be valid, a response time is assigned.
 There are three different response times depending on the particular situation: 4-hour response; 24-hour response and 72-hour response.

-7. Question: How long does it take for someone to begin the Adult Protective Service investigation?
+7. How long does it take for someone to begin the Adult Protective Service investigation?

 Answer: When a report has been determined to be valid, a worker will respond within 24 hours.

-8. Question: When is the Protective Service Hotline open?
+8. When is the Protective Service Hotline open?

-Answer: The Department of Social Services ensures that Adult and Child Neglect/Abuse can be reported at any time.
-The Protective Services Hotline 703-792-4200 screens for allegations of Adult and Child abuse and/or neglect from the hours of 8:00 a.m. to 5:00 p.m., Monday thru Friday.
-After 5:00 p.m. reports can be made through the County Police dispatch 703-792-6500 ) who will contact the Emergency Duty (ED) worker with Social Services.
+Answer: The Department of Social Services ensures that adult and child neglect/abuse can be reported at any time.
+The Protective Services Hotline, 703-792-4200, screens for allegations of adult and child abuse and/or neglect from the hours of 8 a.m. to 5 p.m., Monday through Friday.
+After 5 p.m., reports can be made through the County Police dispatch at 703-792-6500, who will contact the Emergency Duty (ED) worker with Social Services.
 The ED worker will screen for allegations of abuse and/or neglect.
-In addition, allegations can be made through the State Hotline, anytime, 24/7 @ 1-800-552-7096.
+In addition, allegations can be made through the State Hotline, 24 hours a day, at 1-800-552-7096.